aristanetworks/avd-workshops/workshops/git.md

 2. In the "Branch" menu, choose the branch that contains your commits.
 3. Above the list of files, click the Contribute drop-down and click Open pull request.
 ![PR](assets/images/git_pullrequest.png){: style="width:750px"}
-4. Use the base branch dropdown menu to select the branch you'd like to merge your changes into, then use the compare branch drop-down menu to choose the topic branch you made your changes in.
+4. Verify the `base repository:` is set to **`PacketAnglers/workshops`**.
+Set the `compare:` branch to your `add-vlan-40` branch.
 ![PR Info](assets/images/git_pullrequest_info.png){: style="width:750px"}
 5. Type a title and description for your pull request.
-6. To create a pull request that is ready for review, click Create Pull Request.
-To create a draft pull request, use the drop-down and select Create Draft Pull Request, then click Draft Pull Request.
+6. Click Create pull request.

-This will generate a Pull Request on the main project repository.
+This will generate a Pull Request on the main project repository **`PacketAnglers/workshops`**.
 The owner/maintainer can then merge the pull request once all changes are satisfied.

-### Cleanup
+### **Cleanup**

-After your Pull Request is merged, there are some additional steps you may want to do.
+After a Pull Request is merged, you may wish to cleanup your old branch.

 1. Delete your branch on GitHub and your local host.
 2. Sync your Forked repo (below)